information-sharing-networks/isn-ref-impl/README.md

 A web server should now be running at http://localhost:5001/

-Note although no authentication is done when running in dev mode, you still need to click the "login" button on the front page to see the dashboard contents
+Note although no authentication is done when running in dev mode, you still need to click the "login" button on the front page to view the dashboard contents.

-Once you have started the site you can add support for specific signals.  the default installation contained in config.template.dev.edn is configured to use two sample signals
+The default dev site configuration (config.template.dev.edn) is set up so the site can process the two sample signals that are pre-installed with this repository (lab-test-signal.info-sharing.network and sps-signal.info-sharing.network)

-the definitions can be found [here](https://github.com/information-sharing-networks/isn-ref-impl/tree/develop/sample-signal-defs#readme)
+A brief explanation of what these signals do, and their definitions, can be found [here](https://github.com/information-sharing-networks/isn-ref-impl/tree/develop/sample-signal-defs#readme)

-You can use the api-test.sh script to experiment with publishing signals to your dev site:
+You can use the api-test.sh script to experiment with publishing the sample signals to your dev site:

 ```
 api-test.sh -s localhost:5001 -p sps